inspiritilda/2420_linux_assigment_1/README.md

 ```
 This will display information about all of your Droplets, including their IPv4 addresses.

+Here’s a breakdown of the command:
+* `doctl compute droplet`: Accesses the compute resources, specifically focusing on droplets.
+* `list`: Lists all droplets under your DigitalOcean account, showing details like the droplet ID, name, IP address, and status.

 Once you have the IPv4 address, you can immediately connect to your Droplet using SSH.
 Run the following command, replacing the placeholders with your private key, username, and the Droplet’s IP address:
 ```bash
 ssh -i ~/.ssh/<private key> <username>@<IPv4 address>
 ```

+Here’s a breakdown of the command:
+* `ssh`: The command to initiate an SSH connection.
+* `-i ~/.ssh/<private key>`: Specifies the path to your private SSH key, replacing `<private key>` with the actual filename of the key you've used when deploying the droplet.
+* `<username>`: Replace with the user account for your droplet (typically `root` for the initial login).
+* `<IPv4 address>`: The public IP address of your droplet, which you can retrieve from the output of the `doctl compute droplet list command`.

 If everything is set up correctly, your terminal prompt should change, indicating a successful connection.

 Congrats!
 You've successfully connected to your Droplet. 🎉 Now you can explore and manage your Droplets effortlessly.